Who are we?

 Let me give you all a number to think about for a minute, that number is 22.
 Keep that number in mind and I will come back to it in a couple of minutes.

-Myself, and my brother-n-law, who is also an Army vet started doing a jeep ride at least once a year for 4 or 5 days.
+My brother-in-law and I, are Army vets and we started doing a jeep ride at least once a year for 4 or 5 days.
 We turn the phones off, turn the radio up and just disconnect from the outside world and just ride.
 We spend that time talking and just doing kind of a mental reset.
-We figured that if that mental reset works for us, why could not it do the same for other veterans.
+We figured that if that mental reset works for us, why could not it do the same for other veterans?

 And this is where Operation: Tears of the 22 was conceived.
 We want to bring awareness and prevention of veteran suicide.